boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

     PEB Address:          00000000002ad000
 ```
 + We can see that the PEB Address is `0x2ad000` for our process.
-+ Although we can see the PEB address here, we need to know the offset to the PEB Address pointer within the TEB, so we can do this programatically in our BOF.
++ Although we can see the PEB address here, we need to know the offset to the PEB Address pointer within the TEB, so we can do this programmatically in our BOF.

 ### Parsing the TEB Structure in Memory
 Using the TEB address we discovered by using the `!teb` command, we will feed that into the `dt` command and parse the memory at the TEB Address `0x2ae000` so we can discover the offset of the PEB Address.